mitmproxy/mitmproxy/docs/install.rst

 OpenSSL that support ALPN and HTTP/2, and other dependencies that would otherwise we cumbersome to compile and install.

-Please be advised that we do not updates these binaries after the initial release.
+Please be advised that we do not update these binaries after the initial release.
 This means we do not include security-related updates of our dependencies in already released mitmproxy versions.
 If there is a severe issue, we might consider releasing a bugfix release of mitmproxy and corresponding